 “Yelp’s claimed interest in maintaining its site as it deems appropriate does not include the right to second-guess a final court judgment establishing that statements by a third party are defamatory and thus unprotected by the First Amendment.”

 Why Doesn’t Yelp Want To Remove Defamatory Reviews?

 Why is Yelp against weeding the site of defamatory posts?
-In its estimation, removing content is a free speech quagmire, so the company spares no expense in defending removal requests.
+In its estimation, removing content is a free speech predicament, so the company spares no expense in defending removal requests.

 Section 230 of the Communications Decency Act, or CDA, says, “No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.”

 Court’s Reasoning: Asking Yelp To Remove Defamatory Review Doesn’t Have Anything To Do With Section 230 In This Case